Yellow River: Aquaculture

+Flora

+Vegetation changes

+In abandoned parts of the river delta, woody plant encroachment leads to a decline in herbaceous plant diversity, altering soil characteristics, and potentially impacting the ecological balance and functioning of these wetland ecosystems.

 Pollution

 On 25 November 2008, Tania Branigan of The Guardian filed a report "China's Mother River: the Yellow River", claiming that severe pollution has made one-third of China's Yellow River unusable even for agricultural or industrial use, due to factory discharges and sewage from fast-expanding cities.
+After reaching the first major city, Xining, the river is heavily polluted.
 The Yellow River Conservancy Commission had surveyed more than 8384 mi of the river in 2007 and said 33.8% of the river system registered worse than "level five" according to the criteria used by the UN Environment Program.
 Level five is unfit for drinking, aquaculture, industrial use, or even agriculture.
 The report said waste and sewage discharged into the system last year totaled 4.29b tons.
 Industry and manufacturing made up 70% of the discharge into the river with households accounting for 23% and just over 6% coming from other sources.

 In culture

-In ancient times, it was believed that the Yellow River flowed from Heaven as a continuation of the Milky Way.
+A traditional belief was that the Yellow River flowed from Heaven as a continuation of the Milky Way.
 In a Chinese legend, Zhang Qian is said to have been commissioned to find the source of the Yellow River.
 After sailing up-river for many days, he saw a girl spinning and a cow herd.
 Upon asking the girl where he was, she presented him with her shuttle with instructions to show it to the astrologer Yan Junping (嚴君平).
 When he returned, the astrologer recognized it as the shuttle of the Weaving Girl (Vega), and, moreover, said that at the time Zhang received the shuttle, he had seen a wandering star interpose itself between the Weaving Girl and the cow herd (Altair).

 The provinces of Hebei and Henan derive their names from the Yellow River.
 Their names mean, respectively, "North of the River" and "South of the River", although the border between them historically has never been stable, and currently the border between Hebei and Henan is not the Yellow River, but the Zhang River instead.